Click for information on the following:

 - Alcohol is a contributory factor in a wide range of physical and mental health problems, including many cancers, high blood pressure, Stroke, liver or Heart Disease, gastric problems, accidents, depression, and anxiety among numerous others.

 - Excessive alcohol consumption can also affect non-drinkers in many different ways.
 This includes the impact of parental drinking on children, the contribution of alcohol consumption to violent behaviour, drink driving, fires and accidents, and the effect of drinking on relationships, families and employment.

 New Alcohol Guidelines

 In January 2016 the UK Chief Medical Officers released new guidance on alcohol consumption for both men and women.
-This new guideline is designed to reduce both the risk of deaths from regular drinking and the chronic, long term health harms that alcohol causes.
 The guidelines for both men and women state:-

 - You are safest not to drink regularly more than 14 units per week, to keep health risks from drinking alcohol to a low level